PunGrumpy/kali-dotfiles/README.md

 | [Blackbox Terminal](https://gitlab.gnome.org/raggesilver/blackbox)              | A terminal a beautiful and customizable terminal with GTK4.        |
 | [Warp Terminal](https://warp.dev/)                                              | A terminal integrated with AI to make you more fantastic.          |

+> [!NOTE]
-> **Note**: I have wallpaper on **[.wallpaper](./.wallpaper/)** directory.
+> I have wallpaper on **[.wallpaper](./.wallpaper/)** directory.
 You can use it if you want.
 (In further update, I will add more wallpaper)

 ## `📦` Installation

+> [!WARNING]
-> **Warning**: Don't AFK while installing this dotfiles.
+> Don't AFK while installing this dotfiles.
 You might miss some important prompts.
 I recommend you to read the script first before running it.
 You can also install the dotfiles manually by copying the files to their respective directories.
 I recommend you to use the script instead.
 It's easier and faster.

 ### `📥` Prerequisites